merge-api/merge-hris-python/docs/TimeOffBalancesApi.md

     id = "id_example" # str |
     expand = "employee" # str | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "employee" include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional)
+Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "employee" include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) remote_fields = "policy_type" # str | Which fields should be returned in non-normalized form. (optional) if omitted the server will use the default value of "policy_type"

     # example passing only required values which don't have defaults set
     try: